gmestanley/DNH-V/README.md

 WishMakers - for making Danmakufu Woo and helping me out

 ## Contributions
-Unlike the original source(s), this version is in the border of active and inactive development so pull requests are absolutely accepted, provided they don't break the game.
-Though bear in mind that this version of DNH still relies on mkm's original source code, most of which is either very unoptimized even with optimization flags or is very outdated in execution.
+Unlike the original source(s), this version is in active development so pull requests are absolutely accepted, provided they don't break the engine.
+Bear in mind though that this version of DNH still relies on mkm's original source code, most of which is either very unoptimized even with optimization flags or very outdated in execution.

 ## License
 zlib library has its own license, please check zlib.h in the repo for that information.</br></br>